 Religious groups must register with the government to receive tax-exempt donations or gifts of land, perform marriages, or receive visas for foreign missionaries.
 To register, groups must demonstrate they are nonprofit organizations, be in operation for at least one year, and submit a request for charitable status to the Ministry of Finance.
 The request must include a certificate or articles of incorporation, the constitution and bylaws of the organization, and the most recently audited financial statements.
 Religious groups have the same rights and obligations as most legal entities, regardless of their registration status.
 They may, for example, own land and hire employees, and they are liable for property taxes and government-mandated employee benefits.

 Chaplains representing different faiths present in the country may visit prisons to perform religious acts and minister to prisoners.

-The EOC is established by law as an independent body comprised of five commissioners appointed by the president with advice from the prime minister and leader of the opposition.
-The EOC is charged with eliminating discrimination through investigating and resolving complaints through conciliation, as well as developing education programs.
+The EOC is established by law as an independent body composed of five commissioners appointed by the President with advice from the Prime Minister and leader of the opposition.
+The EOC is charged with eliminating discrimination through investigating and resolving complaints through conciliation as well as with developing education programs.